Minzy Work 01: "Uno"

 Minzy Work 01: Uno is the debut extended play by South Korean singer Minzy.
 It was released on April 17, 2017, by The Music Works and distributed by Genie Music.
 It contains six tracks, including the single and title song "Ninano" duet with South Korean rapper Flowsik.
 The EP marks Minzy debut as a solo artist, and incorporates a range of genres, including ballad and R&B.

 Background and release

-In mid-2016, Minzy contracted with music label Music Work and departures from girl-group 2NE1 from YG Entertainment.
+In mid-2016, Minzy contracted with music label Music Work and departed from girl-group 2NE1 from YG Entertainment.
 Soon they confirmed that Minzy was working towards her debut mini album.
 In mid-March, Music Work announced that Minzy's debut would be in April.
 On April 4, 2017, Music Work released a graphic schedule for the mini-album.

 The track "Ni Na No (니나노)" features the Korean rapper Flowsik.
 Minzy participated with writing the lyrics for all the songs, plus co-composed the song "Beautiful Lie."

 The album was released digitally on April 17, 2017, along with a music video for the title track.
 In South Korea, the album was distributed physically and digitally by Music Work.